 Removing the top layer of banana leaves and ti leaves (4/6)

-How Do You Eat Kalua Pig?
+How To Eat Kalua Pork?

 Removing the more layers of banana leaves and ti leaves (5/6)